 Whether you want to rent a shipping container for additional storage, a construction project or a mobile office, it’s important to do your homework prior to settling on a provider.
-That involves asking a lot of questions.
+That involves several questions to ask before renting a container.
 Once you have several rates to compare, as well as answers to all your queries, you can make the most informed decision possible.

 Here are seven questions you should ask before renting a storage container.

 #1: Do I need a permit for the container?

 Before renting, you need to research any municipal rules concerning containers in your community.
 You could contact your city or county to determine if local ordinances against containers are in the books.

 #2: What sizes and/or types of containers do you have?